ALL Metrics

 Setting and participants

 This research was conducted in February 22 to May 22 2021 at Hasanuddin University Hospital and Wahidin Sudirohusodo Hospital.
 Recruitment of participants in this research used the method of purposive sampling with inclusion criteria including (1) patients undergone hemodialysis for more than three months, (2) negative PCR swab test result (not confirmed COVID-19), (3) more than 18 years old, and (4) able to communicate in Bahasa.
 The exclusion criteria were hemodialysis patients with cognitive impairment.
 The determination of participants is based on data adequacy.
-Once data saturation is reached, whereby no new insights or information can be derived from the participants (Bradshaw et al., 2017; Vasileiou et al., 2018).
+Adequate data refers to data that is sufficient to address the research questions, indicated by the achievement of data saturation, where no new information or insights can be obtained from the participants (Bradshaw et al., 2017; Vasileiou et al., 2018).
+Data saturation was determined independently at each location, based on the absence of new information that corresponded with the unique characteristics of the participants.

 Data collection

-The interview results were documented using voice record by phone to record participants’ verbal responses.
-The interview was conducted in person at the hospital and over the phone from home, in accordance with the prior agreement made with each patient before the interview.
+The data collection method used in this research is in-depth interviews (in-depth interviews).
+The interview results were documented using a tape recorder to record participants’ verbal responses.
+The interview was conducted in person at the hospital and via phone from home, following the prior agreement made with each patient before the interview.

 Questions were focused on exploring the experiences of patients undergoing hemodialysis during the COVID-19 pandemic, following prepared guidelines for in-depth interviews.
 We employed a guideline-based interview approach, conducting semi-structured interviews with open-ended questions.
 In order to assess the efficacy of the interviewer and the interview protocol, we conducted preliminary interviews with three patients who were not part of the study.
 The outcomes of these preliminary interviews were documented and reviewed with the supervisors.
 The research proceeded only after obtaining supervisor approval to continue the interviews.
 Each interview was conducted individually, lasting between 60-90 minutes, with participants given the flexibility to take breaks or reschedule follow-up interviews as needed.
 Participants were interviewed individually to provide them with greater freedom to express themselves.
 When conducting interviews, the researcher remained attentive to research ethical principles and implementing health protocols.
-The interview ended on condition when the interview contract time had expired, the purpose of the interview had been achieved and the participants answers had become repetitive.
-Data saturation was achieved with the 15th participant, as no new information emerged, and therefore, no additional participants were recruited.
+The interview concluded when the agreed-upon time had expired, the purpose of the interview had been met, and the participants showed signs of fatigue.
+Data saturation was reached with the 15th participant, as no new information emerged, and no additional participants were recruited.
 No interviews were repeated in this study.

 Data analysis